 Multi-Residential Development will be incorporated throughout the Neighbourhood Area and within the NACs in the Plan Area.
-To ensure that a fine grained network of streets and blocks supporting pedestrian connectivity is maintained, the ideal parcel size for multi-residential parcels is 1.0-1.5 hectares.
+To ensure that a fine grained network of streets and blocks supporting pedestrian connectivity is maintained, the ideal parcel size for multi-residential parcels is 1.0-1.5 hectares (2.5-3.7 acres).
 Larger parcels may be supported throughout the Plan Area provided that site permeability is facilitated.